Inbibo/shift_docs/docs/reference/shift_catalogs/standard.md

 Writes a Python Dictionary to a JSON file.
 Optionally one can select the encoding for the write mode.
 By default it is utf-8.
 Optionally one can also select the createFile option, if the file does not exist this will create it.
-Otherwise it will raise an error.
+Otherwise, it will raise an error.
 The write mode can be selected between Overwrite or Extend.
 Outputs the filepath for the JSON file.